Cisco Umbrella vs VMware SD-WAN comparison

 Cisco Umbrella vs. VMware SD-WAN

-Cisco Umbrella is ranked 2nd in Secure Access Service Edge (SASE) with 51 reviews while VMware SD-WAN is ranked 8th in Secure Access Service Edge (SASE) with 26 reviews.
+Cisco Umbrella is ranked 2nd in Secure Access Service Edge (SASE) with 108 reviews while VMware SD-WAN is ranked 8th in Secure Access Service Edge (SASE) with 50 reviews.
 Cisco Umbrella is rated 8.8, while VMware SD-WAN is rated 8.2.
-The top reviewer of Cisco Umbrella writes "We can see all of our locations in one place and only have to make changes once for all our locations".
+The top reviewer of Cisco Umbrella writes "Protects endpoints wherever they are, always pushing people to the right locations to avoid malicious intent".
 On the other hand, the top reviewer of VMware SD-WAN writes "To fully utilize cloud vendors' hardware networking, Microsoft and VMware support everything".
-Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Palo Alto Networks DNS Security, Prisma Access by Palo Alto Networks and Fortinet FortiGate SWG, whereas VMware SD-WAN is most compared with Cisco SD-WAN, Fortinet FortiGate, Meraki SD-WAN, Cato Networks and Prisma Access by Palo Alto Networks.
+Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Prisma Access by Palo Alto Networks, Palo Alto Networks DNS Security and Fortinet FortiGate SWG, whereas VMware SD-WAN is most compared with Cisco SD-WAN, Fortinet FortiGate, Meraki SD-WAN, Cato SASE Cloud Platform and Prisma Access by Palo Alto Networks.
 See our Cisco Umbrella vs. VMware SD-WAN report.

 See our list of best Secure Access Service Edge (SASE) vendors.